-The Iowa City Tenants' Project is committed to tenants' rights and to fair play for both tenants and landlords.
+The Iowa Tenants' Project is part of the Law Offices of Christopher Warnock and is committed to tenants' rights and to fair play for both tenants and landlords.
 The Tenants' Project seeks to educate tenants and landlords about their legal rights and responsibilities and to empower tenants to vindicate their rights in court.
 Currently good tenants suffer from bad landlords and good landlords suffer from bad tenants.
 We want to see both landlords and tenants follow the law and get a fair shake!

 Check out Moving Out Tips for Tenants!